Ho Chi Minh to Angkor Wat Cycle

 Tour Overview

 Embark on an unforgettable cycling adventure from Ho Chi Minh City to Angkor Wat, exploring the vibrant cultures and stunning landscapes of Vietnam and Cambodia.
-This tour offers a unique blend of active exploration and cultural immersion, with highlights including the bustling streets of Ho Chi Minh City, the historic Cu Chi tunnels, and the serene waterways of the Mekong Delta.
+This tour offers a unique blend of active exploration and cultural immersion, with highlights including the bustling streets of Ho Chi Minh City, the historic Cu Chi Tunnels, and the serene waterways of the Mekong Delta.
 Cycle through picturesque villages, visit the iconic temples of Angkor, and delve into Cambodia's recent history in Phnom Penh.
-With modern mountain bikes, expert guides, and comfortable accommodations, this small group tour ensures a seamless and enriching experience.
-Enjoy local cuisine, traditional performances, and the support of private vehicles as you traverse Southeast Asia's most captivating regions.
+Enjoy comfortable accommodations and the support of private vehicles and expert guides throughout your journey.
+With modern mountain bikes provided, this tour promises an exhilarating and enriching experience across Southeast Asia's most captivating regions. ...more ...less

 Highlights